 - Is a Roth IRA in line with my long-term investment objectives?

-- What investments available through a Roth IRA are suitable for my investing style and timeframe?
+- Which investments in the Roth IRA are suitable for my investing style and timeframe?

 - Will the tax rules of a Roth IRA work to my advantage?

 Keep in mind that federal income tax laws are complex and ever-changing.
-The information presented here is based on current interpretations of the law and isn’t guaranteed.
+The information presented here is based on current interpretations of the law and isn’t guaranteed beyond the current tax year.
+Again, consult a trusted advisor.